utkarshayachit/azbatch-starter-connectivity/readme.md

 - Review applicationRuleCollection in Azure Firewall
 - Review networkRuleCollection for Spoke to Spoke connectivity

-- Collect all relevant output for Secure Batch Repository (as input)

 - Implement schema validation?
 - GitHub Auto-Testing